Confidence Calibration in Vision-Language-Action Models: Introduction

 Since VLAs are designed for closed-loop interaction with the physical world, knowing when and how strongly to trust their actions is critical.
 For example, consider a robot performing a task in a safety-critical environment, or attempting to manipulate a valuable, fragile object.
 In these scenarios, if the policy can accurately express uncertainty, then costly or dangerous accidents can be avoided, such as by refining the instruction or deferring the task to a human.
 Despite the importance of calibrated confidence, basic questions remain largely unaddressed, e.g., whether VLAs are calibrated, how calibration evolves over the task horizon, and how it can be improved.

-\textbf{Contributions.} To bridge this gap, we present (to our knowledge) the first systematic study of calibration in VLAs, identifying key open questions and introducing practical remedies for miscalibration.
+\textbf{Contributions.} To bridge this gap, we present (to our knowledge) the first study of calibration in VLAs, identifying key open questions and introducing practical remedies for miscalibration.
 Our contributions include:

-\begin{enumerate} \item \textbf{Benchmarking task success vs.~calibration.} We perform a comprehensive evaluation to measure the relationship between task success and calibration error across multiple datasets and VLA variants, finding that better task performance is associated with better calibration. \item \textbf{Prompt ensembles.} We propose a lightweight, Bayesian-style method that averages a VLA’s confidence across multiple semantically equivalent rephrasings of an instruction.
-This approach consistently improves calibration, cutting expected calibration error by more than 20\% on average. \item \textbf{Calibration over task time.} We analyze calibration over task time, showing that confidence is often most reliable after making some task progress, suggesting natural points for risk-aware intervention. \item \textbf{Action-wise scaling.} We discover systematic over-/underconfidence in different action dimensions and propose a method to recalibrate each action dimension independently to produce more reliable confidence estimates. \end{enumerate}
+\begin{enumerate} \item \textbf{Benchmarking task success vs.~calibration.} We evaluate the relationship between task success and calibration error across multiple benchmarks and VLA variants, finding that the model architecture and training objective may play significant roles in determining this relationship. \item \textbf{Prompt ensembles.} We propose a lightweight, Bayesian-style method that averages a VLA’s confidence across multiple semantically equivalent rephrasings of an instruction.
+This approach consistently improves calibration, cutting expected calibration error by more than 20\% on average. \item \textbf{Calibration over task time.} We analyze calibration over task time, showing that confidence is often most reliable after making some task progress, suggesting natural points for risk-aware intervention. \item \textbf{Action-wise scaling.} We discover systematic over-/under-confidence in different action dimensions and propose a method to recalibrate each action dimension independently to produce more reliable confidence estimates. \end{enumerate}

 Our aim in this study is to begin to develop the tools and conceptual understanding necessary to render VLAs not only highly performant but also highly trustworthy via reliable uncertainty quantification.